devoteam-se/ktrip-hamburg-extreme-startup/node/README.md

-# JavaScript boilerplate for Extreme Startup
+# Node boilerplate for Extreme Startup

 * All code is in index.js
 * To start, run `./index.js`.